anevigat/logstash-custom-geoipdb/README.md

 ## 1. Prepare CSV Input File
 CSV file must come without header row.
 The first three columns must be: IP Range (CIDR Notation), Latitude and Longitude.
 The other columns are optional but order must match the definition in the PHP Script.
 It's possible to leave some cells empty in this columns.
-Check mmdb_example.csv.
+Check mmdb_example.csv for inspiration

 ## 2. Generate Perl Script from PHP Script using CSV Input File
 Set the names of the input and output files in 'Variables'.